sakethbachu/Face-Liveness-Detection/README.md

 ## Further work
 1. Gathering data having a larger set of ethnicity and different types of fake/spoofed photos.
 2. Adding more heuristics to team up with deep-learning.

+## Disclaimer
+This work was done during my internship at [SimpleCRM, Nagpur](https://www.simplecrm.com/).